vwalsh86/programming-exercises/README.md

 ## How to run this code
 1. Download Anaconda
 2. Install Anaconda

+## Topic 1: Basics of programming, Topic 2: State, variables and statements
-# week1+2 file includes the work completed for these weeks and also includes the comments I added to the Discussion Forum for these tasks.
+Includes completed exercises for these weeks and the comments from the Discussion Forum for these tasks.

+## Topic 3: Conditions, loops and flow control
-# week 3-collatz_script file: week 3 exercise to build a script for the collatz conjecture theory
+Exercise - build a script for the collatz conjecture theory

-# projecteuler5: Topic 4 exercise
-# Topic5.Iris_Set - Week 6 exercise
+## Topic 4: Lists
+Exercise - Project Euler: Problem 5

+## Topic 5: Input and output
+Exercise - Iris Data Set print-out

+## Topic 6: Functions
+Exercise: Factorial Function